Nflock1/PortfolioCode/GraphicsCamp/readme.txt

-To run Graphics camp, simply run the html file "final-grtorwn.html" with a local server.
+To run Graphics camp, host the html file "main/final-grtorwn.html" with a local server and navigate to it in browser.
 The LiveServer extension on VSCode works well.

 Description: